CompileNix/docker-nginx/Readme.md

 ```

 ### Set a custom timezone
-Simply set the enviroment variable `TZ` to the desired timezone.
+Simply set the environment variable `TZ` to the desired timezone.

 Example:
 ```sh